-- 5.1.2.
-Up to 6 places to looked after or previously looked after boys living anywhere, or other boys living in the catchment area of the school as at and continuously from 1 September of the year preceding entry to Year 7 in September, who are eligible for Free School Meals2 as at the application deadline and are expected to remain eligible at their date of entry, whose standardised score in the Secondary Transfer Test is 115 to 120 inclusive (i.e. up to 6 marks below the threshold required for other applicants of 121) and who have not been deemed to have qualified following a selection review.
-In this category, looked after or previously looked after children will be prioritised over other children, with the tie breaker being used where necessary. - 5.1.3.
-Boys who are eligible for free school meals as at the application deadline. - 5.1.4.
-Siblings of boys who will be on roll of Aylesbury Grammar School at the date of the applicant boy's entry to Year 7 in September. - 5.1.5.
-Siblings of girls who will be on roll of Aylesbury High School at the date of the applicant boy's entry to Year 7 in September. - 5.1.6.
-Siblings of boys who have previously been on the roll of Aylesbury Grammar School. - 5.1.7.
-Qualified children of Aylesbury Grammar School staff employed on a permanent contract by the school for at least two years at the time of application, or where the member of staff has been recruited to fill a post for which there is a demonstrable skills shortage.
-89 - 5.1.8.
+Premium2 as at the application deadline and are expected to remain eligible at their date of entry, whose standardised score in the Secondary Transfer Test is 115 to 120 inclusive (i.e. up to 6 marks below the threshold required for other applicants of 121) and who have not been deemed to have qualified following a selection review.
+In this category, looked after or previously looked after children will be prioritised over other children, with the tie breaker being used where necessary.

+- 5.1.3.
+Boys who are eligible for Pupil Premium3 as at the application deadline. - 5.1.4.
+Siblings4 of boys who will be on roll of Aylesbury Grammar School at the date of the applicant boy's entry to Year 7 in September. - 5.1.5.
+Siblings5 of girls who will be on roll of Aylesbury High School at the date of the applicant boy's entry to Year 7 in September. - 5.1.6.
+Siblings6 of boys who have previously been on the roll of Aylesbury Grammar School. - 5.1.7.
+Qualified children7 of Aylesbury Grammar School staff employed on a permanent contract by the school for at least two years at the time of application, or where the member of staff has been recruited to fill a post for which there is a demonstrable skills shortage.89 - 5.1.8.
 Boys who have exceptional medical or social needs which can only be met at Aylesbury Grammar School, and no other school, where their application for admission is supported by written evidence from a doctor, social worker, educational welfare officer or other appropriately qualified person confirming this. - 5.1.9.
 Boys living in the catchment area of the school as at and continuously from 1 September of the year preceding entry to Year 7 in September. - 5.1.10.
 All other boys.